cseanburns/systems-librarianship/src/4a-installing-the-apache-web-server.md

 ## Introduction

-[Apache][apache] is an HTTP server, otherwise called web server software.
+In this section,
+we focus on a fundamental component of the internet's infrastructure: the web server, or alternatively, the HTTP server.

-Other HTTP server software exists.
+The web server is software
-Another big one is [nginx][nginx].
-At its most basic,
+that makes websites available.
+The basic function is
+to make files accessible on
+at least one computer
-an HTTP server essentially makes files available to others who are able to establish a connection to the computer and view the files with a web browser.
+to anyone with a web browser.
-Ergo, a web browser is,
-at its most basic,
+Thus, at a basic level,
+the web is essentially
-a file viewer.
+a world wide file system, and
+the web browser is essentially a file explorer, like Windows Explorer on Windows or Finder on macOS.

+Understanding how an HTTP server functions is crucial for anyone wanting to manage or deploy web services.
+This session will guide
+you through installing [Apache][apache], one of the most popular web server applications, conducting basic checks to ensure its operation, and creating your first web page.

 It's important to understand
 the basics of an HTTP server, and